ultravideo/uvgRTP/README.md

-# kvzRTP
+# uvgRTP

-kvzRTP is an RTP library written in C++ with a focus on usability and efficiency.
+uvgRTP is an RTP library written in C++ with a focus on usability and efficiency.
 It features a very intuitive and easy-to-use API, built-in support for HEVC and Opus, SRTP and ZRTP.
 In ideal conditions it is able to receive a goodput of 600 MB/s for HEVC stream.

-kvzRTP is licensed under the permissive BSD 2-Clause License
+uvgRTP is licensed under the permissive BSD 2-Clause License

-For SRTP/ZRTP support, kvzRTP uses [Crypto++](https://www.cryptopp.com/)
+For SRTP/ZRTP support, uvgRTP uses [Crypto++](https://www.cryptopp.com/)

 Supported specifications:
    * [RFC 3350: RTP: A Transport Protocol for Real-Time Applications](https://tools.ietf.org/html/rfc3550)